 With those words, Ron Weasley stomped out of his own house, taking only his outer robes and wand with him.
 It was a minute before the others heard a car start up and drive off and away from the Burrow.

-Well… Technically, it wasn't the Burrow, per se; it was more like the second Burrow, in between the original one and her parents' place.
-"Her" is, of course Hermione Weasley neé Granger.
+Well… Technically, it wasn't the Burrow, per se; it was more like the second Burrow, between the original one and her parents' place.
+"Her" was, of course, Hermione Weasley neé Granger.
 It was many years ago that she had married her one true love, Ronald Bilius Weasley.
-They had had two children –a daughter, Rose, and a son, Hugo.
+They had had two children—a daughter, Rose, and a son, Hugo.
 They led a near perfect life and were happy for it.

 Then Rose had started Hogwarts.
 She'd made friends with other witches and wizards her age, but there was one wizard in particular that she liked most of all…

-Two years after Rosie starting school, Hugo had, as well.
-It would only be a matter of time before her secret was out.
+Two years after Rose starting school, Hugo had, as well.
+It had only been a matter of time before her secret would come out.
 Not that Rose considered Hugo to be a blabbermouth, though he was her younger sibling.

 He was Scorpius Malfoy, the son of Draco Malfoy and Astoria Malfoy neé Greengrass.
-Tall, blonde, and the same cold grey eyes that belonged to his father –physically, Scorpius was every bit Draco.
+Tall, blond, and the same cold gray eyes that belonged to his father—physically, Scorpius was every bit Draco.
 Personality-wise, he was entirely different.
-He didn't hate Muggle-born witches and wizards, though his father didn't anymore either –no, Draco had grown a tolerance of them.
+He didn't hate Muggle-born witches and wizards, though his father didn't anymore either—no, Draco had grown a tolerance of them.
 But Scorpius loved them and half-bloods.
-Okay, so there was this one half-blood…
+Okay, so there was this one half-blood in particular…

 "At least your mother likes me," Scorpius remarked dryly as Rose led him to the couch nearby.

-Scor sighed.
+Scorpius sighed.
 "I'm just glad we told him the truth.
-If we'd lied and just said we were friends, he would've caught on even faster."
-He ran a hand through his golden locks and squeezed her hand with his other.
+If we'd lied and said we were just friends, he would've caught on even faster."
+He ran one hand through his golden locks and squeezed her hand with his other.
 "Rose… I don't think I've ever been so scared in my life."

 She laughed.
 "Confidant Scorpius Malfoy, scared?
 Well, I never!"
 She laughed harder when he frowned at her, but his frown faded when it was obvious her mood had brightened.